glcapps/MCP-to-ToolCall-Proxies/README.md

 ## 🔁 Multi-Turn Flow Comparison: General Tool Use vs MCP

-To better understand the difference MCP makes, let's look at a simplified multi-turn interaction in both styles — raw tool use (as in OpenAI, LangChain, etc) versus MCP.
+To better understand the difference MCP makes, let's look at a simplified multi-turn interaction in both styles — raw tool use (as in LangChain, Semantic Kernel, etc) versus MCP.

 ### Example Goal: "What are my recent orders?"